-4.3.2.10 Connection Projects Requiring Network Reinforcement
+4.3.2.1010 Connection Projects Requiring Network Reinforcement

 Certain connection projects may require network reinforcement in order to proceed.
-In circumstances in which a connection project will trigger the requirement for network reinforcement, the applicant must file a forecast of those reinforcement costs and supply specific information on the nature and magnitude of the network impacts (e.g. changes in generation dispatch and transmission line losses).
+In circumstances in which a connection project will trigger the requirement for network reinforcement addition to the cost benefit analysis, the applicant must file a forecast of those reinforcement costs and supply specific information on the nature and magnitude of the network impacts (e.g. changes in generation dispatch and transmission line losses).
+Incircumstances in which the project will trigger the requirement for investment in the transmission network, the applicant shall file a forecast of these costs.

-With these types of applications, the OEB may determine that a transmitter(s) needs to apply for a leave to construct to make the required network upgrades triggered by the proposed connection project.
-If a leave to construct is necessary, the OEB may invite the transmitter(s) to make the needed applications at the same time, or immediately following, the application of the initial applicant.
+With these types of applications, the Board-OEB may determine that a transmitter(s) needs to apply for a leave to construct to make the required network upgrades triggered by the proposed connection project.
+If a leave to construct is necessary, the Board-OEB may invite the transmitter(s) to make the needed applications at the same time, or immediately following, the application of the initial applicant.